baroxx/vagrant-kubernetes/README.md

 # Access Cluster

+There are two ways to access the cluster: via kubectl or with the Kubernetes dashboard

+## kubectl

 You can find the configuration for kubectl in [provisioner/tmp/config](provisioner/tmp/config) after the provisioning the cluster is done.

+## Kubernetes Dashboard

+You can find the token for the Kubernetes Dashboard in [provisioner/tmp/admin-token.txt](provisioner/tmp/admin-token.txt) after the provisioning the cluster is done.

+To generate a new token just run: `kubectl -n kubernetes-dashboard create token admin-user`

 # Provider